TNIKOLAK/IVIVE_methodology_and_R_code/README.md

 ## Contact

-For questions, contact [your-email@example.com] or open an issue on GitHub.
+For questions, contact [nikolako@mail.ntua.gr] or open an issue on GitHub.